mihail911/mihail911.github.io/src/pages/articles/2021-4-09---Primer-on-Regulatory-Institutions/index.md

 The Commodity Futures Trading Commission (CFTC) is a federal regulatory agency that focuses on administering and supervising the US derivatives markets.
 While the agency was created in 1974, derivatives trading has an interesting history in the US, going as far back as the mid 1800s with the introduction of some of the earliest futures markets focusing on grains.

 Today the CFTC oversees a tremendous market for these alternative financial instruments.
 The gross value of over-the-counter derivatives was estimated to be about \$16T in the second half of 2020.
 With their regulatory powers, the CFTC also [fines a lot](https://twitter.com/CFTC).
-Given the ambiguous distinction between securities and derivatives instruments, the regulatory oversight between the CFTC and SEC can overlap requiring active collaboration between the two agencies.
+Given the ambiguous distinction between securities and derivatives instruments, the regulatory oversight between the CFTC and SEC can overlap requiring active collaboration (and sometimes generating conflict as is happening with crypto now) between the two agencies.

 ## National Credit Union Administration

 The National Credit Union Administration, or NCUA, is the second US agency (besides the FDIC) that provides insurance to depositors in US depository institutions, focusing solely on federal credit unions.
 Established in 1970, the NCUA administers the National Credit Union Insurance Fund, which is backed by the full credit of the US government, and also insures member accounts up to \$250K.
 Today the NCUA insures, regulates, and supervises some 5000 credit unions.

 ## Consumer Financial Protection Bureau